 - The test leader compiles the individual compliance checklists and a terminology list depending on the platform on which the game is to be tested.

 Test Environment is Setup

-- Testers are prepped and required training is done.
+- Testers are prepped and any required training is done.

-- A kick–off meeting is held and test plan is reviewed.
+- A kick–off meeting is held and the test plan is reviewed.

 The release life cycle of every game is different and defined individually, but in general the following stages are present:

 Testing Execution: Text files